duopeng/Large-gene-family-search-pipeline/README.md

-# Pipeline built to search members of large gene families in Pacbio/Nanopore genomes
+# Pipeline that search for members of large gene families in Pacbio/Nanopore genomes

 ## Getting Started